pupil-labs/pupil-docs/user-docs/pupil-capture.md

   <strong>Note</strong> - When printing markers, ensure that white space remains around the square marker.
 You can scale the markers to different sizes, but make sure to have a white border width of at least 1.2 x the marker grid size for marker, unless the marker is affixed onto a white (or light colored) background.
 </aside>

+#### Moving Surface Definitions

+The surfaces are saved in a file is called `surface_definitions`.
+This file is in every `pupil_capture_settings` directory and in every recording directory.
+You can copy&paste this file to move definitions from one session or recording to another.

 #### Surface Heatmaps

 It is possbile to dispay gaze heatmaps for each surface by selecting `Show Heatmaps` mode in the `Surface Tracker` menu.